venamax/dataincubator/README.md

 5. Finally, `git add` and `git commit` your solution, then run `git push grader master` to submit your answer.
 You should get a bunch of output from the grader, along with your grade.
-You should also login to https://www.thedataincubator.com/gradebook.html to confirm that your grade is being recorded correctly.
+You should also login to your dashboard - check the gradebook linked there to confirm that your grade is being recorded correctly.

 That's it!
 Good luck with the course!